 A few months ago, I bought Roku’s cheapest streaming player — the $29.99 Roku Express — and was immediately drawn to The Roku Channel because it brings content from multiple partners together in one easy-to-find destination.

 “Don’t get the streaming stick from Amazon.
-It’s inferior to the Roku,” Clark said during a Facebook live on Amazon Prime Day 2018.
+It’s inferior to the Roku,” Clark said during a Facebook live event.
 “Roku is extraordinary.
 Nobody has come close to Roku on making television ultra-easy to watch.”

-Haven’t experienced The Roku Channel for yourself yet?
+Haven’t experienced The Roku Channel for yourself?
 Here are a few things you need to know before you stream…

 The best way to watch The Roku Channel is with a Roku streaming player or a Roku TV, although you can now stream on the web.

 The cheapest Roku device is the $29.99 Roku Express that I bought at Best Buy.
 When I got home from the store, it took only a few minutes to get up and running with my new Roku.

 You just plug it in, connect to your TV with the included HDMI cable, connect to the internet and create your Roku account.

 Once you get set up and can see the Roku home screen, you’ll be able to find plenty of free and paid channels to watch.
 The Roku Channel is one of the free ones, featuring live news, movies, documentaries, comedy specials and TV shows.

 Here’s some of the content that I saw while browsing The Roku Channel’s entertainment library in October 2019:

 - Girl, Interrupted